Coronavirus vaccine trial set to begin in Palm Beach County

-The race to help develop a coronavirus vaccine will kick off in Palm Beach County this week.
+The race to help develop a coronavirus vaccine will kick off this week in Palm Beach County as the first of several hundred volunteers receive shots.

 The trial will begin Tuesday at a medical office located on the JFK Medical Center campus.
 However, the exact location of the office is being kept a secret.